tomaskrupka/Lux-ai-2021/README.md

   - sharing cluster
   - unsustainable
 ker based on his ability to do that and how much effort will that be.

+Not everyone can do everything this way, but that is a small inconvenience far outweighed by the benefits it has for the development.
+- Smaller scope means fewer edge cases to handle.
+- Fewer unhandled edge cases mean fewer conflicts to handle.
+- resulting from unhandled edge cases and handle the resulting conflicts afterwards.